flyers/flyers.github.io/index.md

 ## Research Interest

-My Research interest focuses on applying computational and statistical approaches to real problems in computer vision and robotics control.
+My research interest focuses on applying computational and statistical approaches to real problems in computer vision and robotics control.
 Currently, I mainly work on deep learning and reinforcement learning.
-Especially I am interested in the area of visual tracking and UAV control.
+Especially I am interested in the area of visual tracking and quadrotor control.

 ## Publications